Philippe Pinel: Publications

 Overall individuals with melancholia generally do not display acts of violence, though they may find it wildly fanciful.
 Depression and anxiety occurs habitually as well as frequent moroseness of character.
 Pinel remarks that melancholia can be explained by drunkenness, abnormalities in the structure of the skull, trauma in the skull, conditions of the skin, various psychological causes such as household disasters and religious extremism, and in women, menstruation and menopause.

 The second mental derangement is called mania without delirium.
 It is described as madness independent of a disorder that impairs the intellectual faculties.
 The symptoms are described as perverse and disobedient.
-An instance where this type of species of mental derangement occurs where a mechanic, who was confined at the Asylum de Bicetre, experienced violent outbursts of maniacal fury.
+An instance where this type of species of mental derangement occurs where a mechanic, who was confined at the Asylum de Bicêtre, experienced violent outbursts of maniacal fury.
 The paroxysms consisted of a burning sensation located in the abdominal area that was accompanied by constipation and thirst.
 The symptom spread to the chest, neck, and face area.
 When it reached the temples, the pulsation of the arteries increased in those areas.
 The brain was affected to some length but nonetheless, the patient was able to reason and cohere to his ideas.
 One time, the mechanic experienced furious paroxysm at his own house, where he warned his wife to flee to avoid death.
 He also experienced the same periodical fury at the asylum where he plotted against the governor.
 The specific character of mania without delirium is that it can either be perpetual or sporadic.
 However, there was no reasonable change in the cognitive functions of the brain; only perversive thoughts of fury and a blind tendency to acts of violence.

 The third mental derangement is called mania with delirium.
 It is mainly characterized by indulgence and fury, and affects cognitive functions.
 Sometimes it may be distinguished by a carefree, gay humor that can venture off path in incoherent and absurd suggestions.
 Other times it can be distinguished by prideful and imaginary claims to grandeur.
 Prisoners of this species are highly delusional.
 For example, they would proclaim having fought an important battle, or witness the prophet Mohammad conjuring wrath in the name of the Almighty.
 Some declaim ceaselessly with no evidence of things seen or heard while others saw illusions of objects in various forms and colors.
 Delirium sometimes persists with some degree of frenzied uproar for a period of years, but it can also be constant and the paroxysm of fury repeat at different intervals.
 The specific character of mania with delirium is the same as mania without delirium in the sense that it can either be continued or cyclical with regular or irregular paroxysms.
 It is marked by strong nervous excitement, accompanied by a deficit of one or more of the functions of the cognitive abilities with feelings of liveliness, depression or fury.